 But using my figures, because it makes the arithmetic easy and because anyway there is so much variability in the literature, it's a simple matter of arithmetic to calculate that at 1000rpm the crankshaft rotates at 6 degrees p mSec.

 So it takes 2.5 mSec for the crankshaft to rotate from TDC to 15 deg ATDC.
 It follows that to get optimum timing, the points should open 0.5 mSec BTDC, or 3º BTDC.
 And at 2000rpm, the crankshaft rotates at 12º p mSec, so it takes 1.25 mSec to reach 15º ATDC, and the spark must be initiated 1.75 mSec or 21º BTDC.
 And at 3000 rpm, the spark must be initiated 69º BTDC.
 But to make it a bit more complicated, the burn rate isn't a constant function of engine rpm: fuel burns faster at higher concentrations, which correspond to wider throttle settings, which of course correspond pretty well to higher speeds.
 So the rate of advance isn't constant: although it needs to be advanced further betwen say 2000 rpm and 3000 rpm, it doesn't need to be advanced as much as between 1000rpm and 2000 rpm.
+In fact, the advance at 3000rpm isn't much more than at 2000rpm.
 All of this means there must be some way to make the contact breaker points open earlier at higher engine rpm, and the advance curve isn't linear, but tends to flatten off at higher revs.

 To achieve this, our cars rely on a simple mechanical device driven by centrifugal force: as the engine revs pick up, the weights in the picture fly outwards on the baseplate, and the cam rotates anticlockwise, corresponding to advanced ignition.
 At about 2000rpm the heavier spring on the right begins to take up and resists the centrifugal force.
 That means the weights don't fly outwards as much for further increments in engine speed; and at something like 3000-4000 rpm, they reach the limit of their travel and there is no further advance.